zhangxiaomei-open/zhangxiaomei-open.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Institute of Automation, Chinese Academic of Sciences, 2017, supervised by [Prof. Stan Z. Li](http://www.cbsr.ia.ac.cn/users/szli/)
+* Ph.D in Institute of Automation, Chinese Academic of Sciences, 2021
-* B.S. in College of Computer Science, Sichuan University, 2012
+* B.S. in Department of automation, North China Electric Power University, 2016

 <br>

 Work experience
 ======
-* 2019～now: Associate Professor
+* 2024～now: Associate Professor
   * National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences

-* 2017～2019: Assistant Professor
+* 2021～2024: Assistant Professor
   * National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences

 <br>